pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	Specifies the highest number of rows which can be calculated by `adaptiveFetch`.
     Requires `adaptiveFetch` set to true to work.

     By default, maximum of rows calculated by `adaptiveFetch` is -1, which is understood as infinite.

+* **logServerErrorDetail** == boolean

+    Whether to include server error details in exceptions and log messages (for example inlined query parameters).
+	Setting to false will only include minimal, not sensitive messages.

+	By default this is set to true, server error details are propagated.
+This may include sensitive details such as query parameters.

 <a name="unix sockets"></a>
 ## Unix sockets